-Figure 8 shows the number of referrals received through the hotline each fiscal year from FY 2015 to FY 2019.
+Figure 8 shows the number of referrals received through the hotline each fiscal year from FY 2016 to FY 2020.
 DOR investigates each referral, but it may be found that a business is already registered and reporting, or does not owe taxes.

-Figure 8: Number of fraud hotline referrals by fiscal year, FY 2019
+Figure 8: Number of fraud hotline referrals by fiscal year, FY 2020

-Figure 9 shows the types and dollars assessed in tax discovery cases.
+Figure 9 shows the types and number of cases assessed in tax discovery cases.
 Referrals for cases from the underground economy come from investigations, shared information with other agencies, and fraud complaints.
 Unregistered businesses continue to be the largest portion of the tax discovery cases.